Certora/vscode-certora-prover/README.md

 ![image](https://user-images.githubusercontent.com/96879706/210215779-f7fd12a2-0475-4679-93ef-34cb6654bffc.png)

-To create your first job, click either the "Configure New Job" or the "Upload Configuration File" button.
+To create your first job, click either the

+“Configure New Job” button - this option will open an empty new Job. use the Settings Menu to configure Job details.

+OR

+the “Upload Configuration File” button - this option will automaticly create a new job from the chosen .conf file.

 After creating a job, you will see your job list item and the job’s settings form tab will open (see next step for a deeper dive into job list items and the settings form).